 Windows choses a default Scaling Size for your display depending on its native resolution and physical dimensions.
 For example, a 15 inch laptop display with an 1920 x 1080 resolution would have a default scaling of 125%.

 A scaling size of 125% means that Windows would be digitally upscaling everything on your display so that the graphics and text are legible.
-Scaling is necessary on high pixel density screens like laptops because if Windows shows everything using the native resolution then a 720pixel wide image would take exactly 720 pixels on your screen, which would be too small.
+Scaling is necessary on high pixel density screens like laptops because if Windows shows everything using the native resolution then a 720pixel wide image would take exactly 720 pixels on your screen, which would be too small for viewing.
 With a scaling factor of 125%, that photo would be 900 pixels wide despite its original resolution of 720 pixels.

 How Does Scaling Effect Desktop Icons?